q66/cffi-lua/README.md

 ## Notable differences from LuaJIT

 - Equality comparisons against `nil` always result in `false`
+- Equality comparisons between `cdata` and Lua values are always `false`
 - Passing `union`s (or `struct`s containing `union`s) by value is not supported
 - Bitfields are not supported
 - Several new API extensions